consolidation/robo/docs/collections.md

 ## Using a Collection Builder

-The easiest way to manage a collection of tasks is to use a collection builder.
+To manage a collection of tasks, a collection builder.
 Collection builders allow tasks to be created via chained methods.
 All of the tasks created by the same builder are added to a collection; when the `run()` method is called, all of the tasks in the collection run.

-Collection builders provide all of the capabilities of collections with a cleaner API.
 The 'publish' command from Robo's own RoboFile is shown below.
 It uses a collection builder to run some git and filesystem operations.
 The "completion" tasks are run after all other tasks complete, or during rollback processing when an operation fails.

 ``` php
 <?php